An Internet era is ending today as AIM, the instant messaging program started in 1997 by AOL, signs off permanently.

 Yet, AIM languished as its users and the technology world around it matured.
 We abandoned AIM for other platforms that offered us more: Facebook, Skype, Gchat, Snapchat, WhatsApp and Slack.
 We required more from our online lives, and maybe — certainly in my case — we wanted to leave our childish things behind.

-Most of us will not have anything to save from those accounts.
-Or, perhaps more truthfully, we will have nothing worth saving.
+Most of us probably didn't have anything to save from those accounts.
+Or, perhaps more truthfully, we didn't have anything worth saving.

 Still, let's take a moment to say thanks, AIM.
 You represented a fleeting, golden age of Internet communication: one in which we could connect in ways we couldn't offline, but not to the point where we had to overshare with everyone.
 In that way, you were too good to last.